Skip to the main content

 Cytotechnologists are specialized medical laboratory technologists.
 In general, they use microscopes to examine cell samples.
 They do this to detect and identify cellular abnormalities.
 They also:

-• Prepare cell samples for examination and analysis
+• Collect and prepare cell samples for examination and analysis

 • Evaluate and interpret the shape, size, and colour of cells